 Rule 4.
 Keep an open mind!
 New York City housing market is unlike any other.
 You will most likely need to compromise on some things in order to receive another.
 For example, if you want great location, expect to compromise on square feet and possibly quality.
 The same applies to the reverse.
 Be sure to ask questions about each property!
 Sometimes water/heat are included.
 Also, do your research on guarantor policies.
-Like I said, NYC is unlike any other, and requires high salaries (forty times the rent to be exact).
+Like I said, NYC is unlike any other, and requires high salaries (40x the rent to be exact).
 If you don’t meet the percentile, then many apartments allow the use of guarantors.
-In other words, you must prove that your parents make sixty, sometime eighty times the expected rent.
+In other words, you must prove that your parents make 60x and sometimes 80x the expected rent.

 Rule 5.
 Don’t become overwhelmed.
 Some of the places you’ll see will be scary.
 Look at as many apartments as needed.
 Trust me, you’ll know which apartment you want when you see it.
 Every other apartment will have pros and cons, but there will be one apartment that fits you perfectly, despite its cons.
 You’ll know it as soon as you see it.
 Act fast!
 New York is known to have apartments go on the market one day, and off the next.
 If you see something you love, don’t hesitate!